 Detailed quantities and instructions in the recipe card below.

-• Turkey breast (3): If you can’t find these in your local grocery store, try the butcher or do what I do – buy a turkey buffe and cut the breasts off yourself.
+• Boneless turkey breast (3): If you can’t find these in your local grocery store, try the butcher or do what I do – buy a turkey buffe and cut the breasts off yourself.
 It’s very easy to do – tips below.
+If you do buy the buffe, which is just the two breasts on the breast bone, with wings, and it was frozen before you start, you’ll need to cook both breasts – don’t refreeze once you thaw them.
+This recipe will work with a bone-in turkey breast if that’s what’s available to you too.

 • Celery (1) & onion (2): Not only do these impart flavour to the turkey breast but also into the juices that you can use to make a gravy.